rohitdhawale07/recipe-finding-food-app/README.md

 - React: A JavaScript library for building user interfaces.
 - Tailwind CSS: A utility-first CSS framework for quickly styling the application.
 - Axios: A promise-based HTTP client for making API requests.
+- Framer-motion: Used this library for smooth routing between pages.

 ## Getting Started with Create React App